garmeeh/next-seo/README.md

 **Using Next.js app directory introduced in Next.js 13?**

-If you are using Next.js app directory then it is highly recommended that you use the built in `generateMetaData` method.
+If you are using the Next.js app directory, then it is highly recommended that you use the built-in `generateMetaData` method.
 You can check out the docs [here](https://beta.nextjs.org/docs/guides/seo#usage)

-If you are using `pages` directory then `NextSeo` is exactly what you need for your SEO needs!
+If you are using the `pages` directory, then `NextSeo` is exactly what you need for your SEO needs!

 ---

-Then you need to import `NextSeo` and add the desired properties.
+Then, you need to import `NextSeo` and add the desired properties.
 This will render out the tags in the `<head>` for SEO.
 At a bare minimum, you should add a title and description.

 **Example with just title and description:**